px/cfapp-piwik-analytics/cloudflare.md

 * Easily enable open source analytics tracking for outlinks from your web properties.

 #### Privacy Features
 * By default obey a visitor's "[Do-Not-Track](https://www.eff.org/issues/do-not-track)" option with [supported browsers](https://ie.microsoft.com/testdrive/browser/donottrack/default.html).
 * Loads piwik.js from your own Piwik installation.

+# Installation & Configuration

 ## Simple Configuration
 1. Turn it on.
 Configure where your **Piwik Installation URL** is.
-By default it will attempt to use *'/piwik'* as a relative URL.
+By default it will attempt to use **'/piwik'** as a relative URL.
 This is used to load the *piwik.js* library, and also for the tracker destination.
 2. Configure a **Website ID** for the domain.
 If not specified, it will default to use **'1'**.
 3. Click **UPDATE**, if configured properly all pages should have Piwik Analytics tracking enabled on them.

+## More Details
+* Piwik Installation URL
+    Root URL of Piwik installation. *'https://piwik.yourdomain.com'*.
+Do not add a trailing **'/'** character.
+Ideally should be utilizing SSL for security purposes.
+Using a schemeless URL **'//host.tld'** is also valid for use of other protocols, such as SPDY.
+But only if your tracker installation supports it.
+Leaving this empty will use the default relative URL **'/piwik'**
+* Piwik Site Id
+  Website Id to be tracked.
+If not specified, it will default to use **'1'**.

 ### Advanced Configuration
 1. Enable the **Advanced Features Menu**